WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 **String** is an object of the System.String class.
 In programming terms, string means sequence of characters.

-However, there are some cases where you want to assign empty string to a variable. `string.Empty`, which is equivalent to `""`, is often used as it is considered to be more readable and can help to makle the code more self-documenting.
+However, there are some cases where you want to assign empty string to a variable. `string.Empty`, which is equivalent to `""`, is often used as it is considered to be more readable and can help to make the code more self-documenting.

 For example, you might use it when initializing a string variable or when checking whether a string is empty: